Scott: Scott Walker Sings Songs from his T.V. Series: Reception

-Scott: Scott Walker Sings Songs from his T.V.
-Series received mixed reviews by the majority of critics.

 Gordon Coxhill of New Musical Express wrote, "This LP, totally different from anything he's ever done before, is just as creative, just as professional and perhaps more entertaining than his previous works."
 A less positive review from the staff of Melody Maker stated that Walker "lacks the magic of the big league male singers" and that "he cannot be faulted on his choice of material — he handles some magnificent modern songs — but his slightly nasal singing palls before the record is over."

-Richie Unterberger, writing retrospectively for Allmusic, reviews the album positively, remarking that Walker sings the heavily orchestrated and middle of the road material extremely well throughout.
-Despite this, he calls the album not all that representative of what he was usually recording at the time, and certainly not his best work of the period.
-He summarises the album as a curiosity that's far less enduring than his other albums of the late '60s and early '70s, and is only recommended to completist fans of the singer.
+Richie Unterberger, writing retrospectively for AllMusic, reviewed the album positively, remarking that Walker sings the heavily orchestrated and middle of the road material extremely well throughout.
+Despite this, he felt the album was not very representative of what Walker was usually recording at the time, and was certainly not his best work of the period.
+He concluded that the album was a curiosity that's far less enduring than Walker's other albums of the late '60s and early '70s, only recommended to completist fans of the singer.